karimi28/Zabbix-OEM/README.md

 # Zabbix-OEM
 Zabbix integration with Oracle Enterprise Manager.

-We use OEM REST APIs to integrate zabbix with OEM incident manager to use Zabbix automation capabilities.
+We use OEM REST APIs to integrate Zabbix with OEM incident manager to use Zabbix automation capabilities.

 In "Zabbix OEM" template you must set four macro: